Penalised or Banned Site? Here’s How To Get Back Into Google’s Good Books

 • Launch the new site entirely independently of the old one (host IP, WHOIS, new content).

-• Don’t link the new site and penalised or banned site together.
+• Don’t link the new site and penalized or banned site together.

-• Don’t associate the sites via Google Webmaster Tools and Google Analytics.
+• Don’t associate the sites via Google Search Console and Google Analytics.

 • Assume you’ll need to submit “updates” to any linking text in old guest posts.